Help! I Look Terrible

 Wondering whether to splash out and try New Wash by Hairstory?
 I tried it out so you don’t have to.
 Here’s what happened.

 I’ve become a bit of a sucker for Instagram ads.
 Some are ridiculous, but others…well, I feel seen.
-So when I saw a woman on Instagram with very long and curly hair talking about how New Wash was the best thing she’s ever tried, I watched that ad until the end.
+So when I saw a woman on Instagram with very long and curly hair started talking about how New Wash was the best thing she’s ever tried, I watched that ad until the end.
 She said her whole family has swapped out their shampoos, conditioners, and styling products for this all-in-one miracle.
 Of course it’s an ad so I took it with a few grains of salt, but then I looked it up and there were thousands of really good, genuine reviews.
 I was sold.

 My concern with every new product is that my hair will hate it, or my hair will feel amazing after the first wash and then decide it hates it from the second wash onward.
 It’s a constant battle, but I’ll always try something new hoping it’ll be my new holy grail.
 Cue: New Wash.